magnusfurugard/swedish-sentiment-api/README.md

 Hosted on a free instance on Heroku: `https://swedish-sentiment-api.herokuapp.com`.
 Since it's in the free tier, if left unused the initial call will take an additional 15-20 seconds (to start up the app).

+*NOTE:* The source data is not awesome.
+If you find a better one for Swedish sentiments, report as an issue or make a pull request.

 ## Routes
 ### GET /
 This route is simply to see if the Heroku build is working.
 It should return a json-body with `status=OK`.